danohart/transitwidget/README.md

 ></script>
 ```

-### Self-hosted backend
+### Custom API origin

-If you're running the backend somewhere other than `transitwidget.com`, point the widget at it:
+If your API is on a different domain than the widget JS:

 ```html
 <script